Dental Amalgam "Safe,"

 Remember it is against the Code of Virginia in Section 54.1-2706A.7 to "cause to be published in any manner an advertisement relating to his professional practice which (i)is false, deceptive or misleading, (ii)contains a claim of superiority, or (iii)violates regulations promulgated by the Board governing advertising."

-So if a dentists says he hasn't used mercury for many years or possibly even advertises that he is mercury free, the Board of Dentistry in Virginia could start harrassing this dentist and bring him up on charges of "claims of superiority."
+So if a dentist says he hasn't used mercury for many years or possibly even advertises that he is mercury free, the Board of Dentistry in Virginia could start harassing this dentist and bring him up on charges of "claims of superiority."
 Dr. Rice went ahead and paid his $500 fine.
 His wife also paid out $500 in fines because she sometimes practices dentistry in his office also.
-Dr. Rice admitted in his May 8, 2003 hearing that "he regrets the language in the advertisement and that he had not intented to mislead the public."
-Dr. Rice further informed the Board that "he will be more careful in any future advertisments."
+Dr. Rice admitted in his May 8, 2003 hearing that "he regrets the language in the advertisement and that he had not intended to mislead the public."
+Dr. Rice further informed the Board that "he will be more careful in any future advertisements."

 By this time that Dr. Rice agreed to this, he had already paid out $12,000 in legal fees to try to stop this action against him.
 The attorney from Consumers for Dental Choice, Charlie Brown, was not even allowed to question the Dental Board's witnesses against him.
 So I imagine that Dr. Rice did "regret" advertising the truth about the harm done by mercury fillings, though every word he said was true.
 His Charlottesville lawyer stated that he had never seen such a miscarriage of justice done against an individual and that ten of his rights to a fair hearing before the Board had been violated.

 Remember the American Dental Association exerts great influence over the state dental boards, because the ADA is the one who provides the list of dentists for the governor to choose from to pick the Virginia Board of Dentistry.
 We need some mercury free dentists on the dental board, and specifically some biological dentists who know how to properly remove mercury fillings without poisoning patients.
-In California, the whole dental board was overthrown and a new panel of dentists were chosen for the dental board.
-We may need a house-cleaning in Virginia too.
+In California, the whole dental board was overthrown and a new panel of dentists was chosen for the dental board.
+We need a house-cleaning in Virginia too because the dental board still harasses mercury free-mercury safe biological dentists when they advertise they use special precations while taking out amalgam fillings.

 But the ADA spokesman, Eichmiller, stated on May 8th before Congressional hearings that the ADA is trying to be truthful with the public about silver amalgam dental fillings.
 He stated that the ADA was telling patients the truth about silver fillings in the ADA's patient information brochure.
 But that is not true.